therealsatya/15440web/_pages/about.md

 Guidance on Sharing: You may not supply work that you complete during 15-440 to other students in future instances of this course or for use in future instances of this course (just as you may not use work completed by students who've taken the course previously).

 ### Recordings

-Lectures and recitations that are presented via Zoom, rather than in-person, will be recorded.
-These will be posted on [the Canvas page for his course](https://canvas.cmu.edu/courses/27800).

 Student recordings of live lectures or recitations are prohibited.